OVERVIEW

-As the capstone experience of the MAXCourage Curriculum, each student will write a personal narrative essay about courage in their own life.
-The process of brainstorming, writing, and revising with their teacher and classmates will tie together all of the skills they have been practicing throughout the program—reading, writing, discussion, critical thinking, and social-emotional reflection.
-In February, a panel of judges composed of writers, educators, and other members of the community will read every essay submitted, and nominate at least one from each school for publication, based on the essay writer’s ability to channel their own unique voice in a personal story that demonstrates what courage means to them.
-Selected essays will be featured in MAXCourage's annual publication of student writing, The Courage of Children: Boston and Beyond.
+As the capstone experience of the MAXCourage curriculum, each student writes a personal narrative essay about courage in their own life.
+The process of brainstorming, writing, and revising with their teacher and classmates ties together all of the skills they have been building throughout the program—reading, writing, discussion, critical thinking, and social-emotional reflection.
+In February, a panel of volunteer judges reads every essay submitted and nominates between 60 and 80 students for publication in MAXCourage’s annual anthology, The Courage of Children.

 DRIVING QUESTION (PROMPT): How have you experienced courage in your life?